js5993/RobotHunt/README.md

 2) added score keeping so that the users store their prior performance.

-3) added music that plays while playing the game
+3) added music that plays while playing the game.

-4) added music that plays when the game is won
+4) added music that plays when the game is won.

-5) code refactorings
+5) code refactorings.

+6) new background.